 A word of advice, while giving a speech keep it simple and straight to the context.
 Let not your audience go looking for a dictionary to understand what you are saying.

 Keeping your audience interested in you and your words is very important because it is quite easy for a larger audience to lose interest in what you have to say.

 So it is important to break the monotony from time to time by adding some quirky lines and jokes to grab their attention and bring them back to the main topic.

-Be an observant person, see how your audience are reacting, if you see it is losing interest, try to incorporate some light-hearted joke to grab their attention.
+Be an observant person, see how your audience is reacting if you see they are losing interest, try to incorporate some light-hearted joke to grab their attention.

 If you think you may forget what you have to say, then make small notes of what all you will be talking about.
 Keep a check from time to time that you are on the track and not losing the focus on the topic.

 Rehearse before your final speech day, keep it with a timer, this will give you a fair idea if you need to cut short your speech or need to make some changes.